Skip to content

 These figures are approximate and include VAT (19%).
 Actual fees may vary slightly depending on the specific procedural steps involved.

 For comparison: a US law firm billing at $500/hour would charge $100,000 for just 200 hours of work — a figure easily reached in a moderately complex case.
+See our step-by-step guide on how to sue in Germany for the full process.
 The same case in Germany with a €500,000 dispute value costs approximately €12,800 in statutory attorney fees.
 That is an order-of-magnitude difference.

 Can Attorneys Charge More Than RVG Rates?